kernelcrash/msx-rom-and-floppy-emulator/README.md

 of the SD card called 'disk.rom'.
 I have only tested with the NMS8250 disk rom with MD5 0ed6dbd654da55b56dfb331dd3df82f0 .

+The disk ROM is technically a 'Disk BASIC ROM' so it means you need to get to BASIC first.
+A lot of MSX machines boot straight to BASIC, so it's not an issue.
+But some machines, will boot to a menu first.
+You need to find the option to get to BASIC.
+As an example, the Panasonic FS-A1 requires you to press F8 (or shift F3) to get to BASIC, but it will let you bypass this 'Deskpack' menu if you hold down DEL when the machine is booting.

+Also, this project was mainly intended for MSX machines that did not have an internal floppy drive controller already, but a recent reader indicated that holding down CTRL on their MSX machine disables the use of the internal floppy disk controller, hence handing over control to the disk ROM in the stm32f4 board.

 The WD2793 floppy disk controller support was based on WD1793.c in fMSX by Marat Fayzullin.
 Note that:

  - Not all the chip is implemented.
 But most of the stuff you want is.